For astronauts, crazy risks come with the job

 This is chapter four of a four-chapter story.

-In her two expeditions aboard the ISS, Sunita Williams has racked up more time on spacewalks than any other woman: more than two full days floating in the void.
+In her two expeditions aboard the ISS, Sunita Williams racked up more than two full days of spacewalking — giving her more time floating in the void than any other woman except Peggy Whitson (#418).
 On her most recent extravehicular adventure, to fix a slow leak of toxic ammonia coolant from one of the station’s solar panels, Williams was tethered outside in her bulky space suit for six and a half hours straight as the Earth’s colorful orb spun below.
 She finished the job right on schedule, almost to the minute.

 That’s another thing NASA wants from its space workers: flawless completion of difficult tasks in the extraordinary circumstances that are a normal part of space operations.
 That’s just as important as knowing what to do in an emergency, and it’s why astronauts train for so long before they board a rocket.